vquynh/pubnub-alexa-pi/README.md

 # Home automation demo on Raspberry using Alexa and PubNub
-This project conatins node js code to run on beaglebone black for subscribing to Pubnub channel.
-This is part of the code supporting my blog post  **Voice controlled home automation using Alexa and PubNub**
+This project conatins node js code to run on raspberry pi for subscribing to Pubnub channel.
+This is one part of the project **Voice controlled home automation using Alexa and PubNub** where raspberry pi catch the message from pubnub and execute it on the pins.
+The other part includes functions for the alexa skill to work with user voice and message publishing to the subcribed pubnub channel.

 Steps to follow: